nubenetes/awesome-kubernetes/docs/yaml.md

 - [kubevious.io: Top Kubernetes YAML Validation Tools](https://kubevious.io/blog/post/top-kubernetes-yaml-validation-tools/)
 - [KubeLinter](https://github.com/stackrox/kube-linter) KubeLinter is a static analysis tool that checks Kubernetes YAML files and Helm charts to ensure the applications represented in them adhere to best practices.
     - [==thomasthornton.cloud: Analyze your Kubernetes YAML files and Helm Charts to ensure best practices using KubeLinter in Azure DevOps Pipeline==](https://thomasthornton.cloud/2022/04/13/analyze-your-kubernetes-yaml-files-and-helm-charts-to-ensure-best-practices-using-kuberlinter-in-azure-devops-pipeline/)
+- [medium.com/@jonathan_37674: How to validate Kubernetes YAML files? | ARMO](https://medium.com/@jonathan_37674/how-to-validate-kubernetes-yaml-files-armo-e45dd006d633) Explore defining Kubernetes applications using YAML configs and the various steps we can take to effectively validate these config definitions.

 ## Alternatives